mbed-ce/ArduinoCore-mbed-ce/README.md

 ## Installing the Core Locally

-THe easiest way to install the core locally, per [here](https://support.arduino.cc/hc/en-us/articles/360021232160-How-to-install-and-use-a-custom-core-version-in-the-IDE), is to copy it to your sketchbook directory.
+The easiest way to install the core locally, per [here](https://support.arduino.cc/hc/en-us/articles/360021232160-How-to-install-and-use-a-custom-core-version-in-the-IDE), is to copy it to your sketchbook directory.